 How to choose the correct pet care provider.

-We all know that dogs are less than pets and more family members, so you want to find the best care possible for them.
+We all know that dogs are less than pets and more family members, so you want to find the best care possible for them, whether it’s a professional service or a trusted family member.

 Are they qualified – do they have basic canine first aid qualifications and can help if your dog becomes injured?